enonic/app-snapshotter/README.md

 The keep-time is given as a java Duration parsable string (https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html) - snapshots from the schedule older than this will be automatically deleted

-You can add new schedules if needed:
+You can add new, named schedules if needed:

     snapshot.every-ten-minutes.cron=0/10 * * * *
     snapshot.every-ten-minutes.keep=PT2H
     snapshot.every-ten-minutes.enabled=true

+To disable a default schedule, just set enabled to false, e.g ``snapshot.hourly.enabled=false``